ocervinka/plccoms-mqtt-bridge/README.md

 state-function | Noop           | A function to convert value from PLC before it is published to topic (Noop, OneToOn, OnToOne) cmd-topic      | N/A            | MQTT topic `plccoms-mqtt-bridge` subscribes to and forwards messages to PLC.
 The topic name can include {index} to refer to (one-based) capturing group or {0} to refer to a full match. cmd-function   | Noop           | A function to convert value read from topic before it is sent to PLC.
-(Noop, OneToOn, OnToOne) log-level      | info           | Log4Jv2 log levels (info, debug, trace)
+(Noop, OneToOn, OnToOne) delta          | N/A            | For numeric values sent from PLC, only when value changes more than delta, PLC sends data. log-level      | info           | Log4Jv2 log levels (info, debug, trace)

 ### Build and run locally